 Hello.
 Thanks for dropping by.

-I’m a writer of Australian fiction, author of twelve novels, and some short stories now and again, too.
-In real life, I’m a book editor, better known in the margin notes there as Kim Swivel.
+I’m Kim Kelly, writer of Australian fiction.
+In real life, I’m also a book editor, better known in the margin notes there as Kim Swivel.

-I hold a Master of Creative writing from Macquarie University, for which I earned the Award for Academic Excellence and the Faculty of Arts’ Fred Rush Convocation Prize for writing.
-I’m presently in the thick of post graduate research into Australian historical fiction.
+I hold a Master of Creative Writing from Macquarie University, for which I earned the Faculty of Arts’ Fred Rush Convocation Prize, and I’m presently in the thick of PhD research there.

 If you’d like to chat books and writing, drop me a line via the contact page.
 I’d love to hear from you,